What is FISMA?

 - Demonstrate protection from attack.
 The SAINTexploit penetration testing tool provides a higher level of assurance of protection from attack.

-SAINT provides for a holistic approach to support vulnerability assessment and risk management by combining detailed information about system vulnerabilities with potential outcomes (i.e., evidence) through penetration testing.
+SAINT provides a holistic approach to vulnerability assessment and risk management by combining detailed information about system vulnerabilities with potential outcomes (i.e., evidence) through penetration testing.
 Managers may choose to:

 - Run a scan using the custom FISMA vulnerability scan policy and display the results in a pre-formatted FISMA Vulnerability Assessment Report;